acl-org/acl-2020-virtual-conference-tools/acl2020_tools/chat/README.md

 ## Scripts

 `make_poster_rooms.py` -> for creating a chat room for each poster.
+`dump_users.py` -> generate a CSV of data for all users on the server.
+`add_users_to_channel.py` -> bulk add users to channels from CSV/Excel file.
+Requires columns "email" and "channel".

 `list_channels.py` -> for exporting channels into a CSV with regex name search and a `featured` filter (see CLI options).
 For example, for featured channels not containing the word `paper`: